This blog was originally published on 5/28/2018 and updated on 9/10/2020.

 - Delay to save time

-- Every interaction is an opportunity to educate yourself
+- Consider every interaction an opportunity to educate yourself

-Every Interaction Is An Opportunity To Educate Yourself
+3. Consider Every Interaction an Opportunity to Educate Yourself